Multi-Marginal Flow Matching with Adversarially Learnt Interpolants: Additional experimental details and results

 with $d$ being the dimension of $x$ and $\gamma_1$ and $\gamma_2$ being the kernel sizes.
 Using ``LAND'' improved the results.
-We conduct our final experiments on single cell data using the regulariser detailed in \Cref{eq:2nd_derivative} with ``LAND'' metric.
+We conduct our final experiments on single-cell data using the regulariser detailed in \Cref{eq:2nd_derivative} with the ``LAND'' metric.

-\paragraph{Reproduced results.} In order to fairly compare our method to the existing once we rerun all the baseline on our hardware.
+\paragraph{Reproduced results.} In order to fairly compare our method to the existing ones, we rerun all the baselines on our hardware.
 The reported scores I/OT-MFM and I/OT-CFM are obtained by running the code provided by \cite{kapusniak2024metric} without any changes made to the code.
-For I-MMFM and OT-MMFM \citep{rohbeck2025modeling} we implemented the cubic splines interpolants without the Gaussian probability path, to align with the other considered methods.
-We only ran I/OT-MMFM on the 5D experiments, because this methods poorly scate to the high dimensions.
+For I-MMFM and OT-MMFM \citep{rohbeck2025modeling}, we implemented the cubic splines interpolants without the Gaussian probability path, to align with the other considered methods.
+We only ran I/OT-MMFM on the 5D experiments, because this method poorly scales to the high dimensions.